Venus Flytraps (Dionaea Muscipula)

 Sundews - Cape, Threadleaf, Forked, etc (Capensis, Drosera Intermedia, Filiformis, Binata/Multifida)

-Sun: Sunny windowsills in direct sunlight, minimum 4+ hours.
-Also can be grown in a greenhouse, or outdoors within the temperatures of 35°- 90°F
+Sun: Outside growing preferred.
+Sunny windowsills in direct sunlight, minimum 6+ hours.
+Filiformis varieties require 8+ hours of direct sunlight.
+Also can be grown in a greenhouse.

 Water: Distilled, reverse osmosis, or rain water.
 Tray watering method